 But that’s beside the point.

 When I first got tossed into the friend zone, I had zero hope that I’d ever get out of it.
 I thought I was destined to be the guy friend you see in movies: the one who’s madly in love with the girl, only she doesn’t see it even though he’s right under her nose.
 I just hoped that eventually, someone would realize it.
 But once she broke my heart, I knew I had to stop waiting around and hoping good things would happen to me — I had to take control of my life.
 And even though it didn’t work out with her, I’m happier than ever.
 And if I can get out of the friend zone, trust me, anybody can.
+The key is to focus on self-improvement and learning how to make yourself more attractive to potential partners get out of the friend zone, trust me, anybody can.

 Resources & References